syedfa/apptentive-documentation/using_apptentive/cordova/integration.md

 # Adding the Plugin to Your App

-Our plugin is hosted in a github repo.
+Our plugin is hosted in a [Github repo](https://github.com/apptentive/apptentive-cordova).
 Installation is easy, and involves pointing at our repo and passing in both of the API Keys you got from the previous step.

 ```
 cordova plugin add https://github.com/apptentive/apptentive-cordova.git --variable ANDROID_API_KEY="your_android_api_key" --variable IOS_API_KEY="your_ios_api_key"